King-James-II/Best-Cars---Full-Stack-Application-Development-Capstone-Project/README.md

-# Dealer Review App v4.0
+# Dealer Review App v5.0

 ## Tasks Accomplished:
+- Set up Continuous Integration and Continuous Delivery with GitHub Actions.
+- Added workflow and linting jobs.
+- Enabled GitHub Actions and ran the Linting workflow.

+---

+## Previous Tasks Accomplished:
 - Created user-friendly React front-end for managing dealerships and reviews.
 - Tested front-end to ensure all dealerships and reviews are accessible.

----

-## Previous Tasks Accomplished:
 - Integrated car models and dealer/review services.
 - Created Django views as proxy services to fetch data from external API endpoints.
 - Created a superuser to access the Django admin console.